Joyful Dressing: Tie-dye Shirt and Polka Dot Shorts

 I absolutely love how everything turned out and it 100 percent brings a smile to my face. #joyfuldressing

 Editor’s note: To find out more about how JW designed and sewed his tie-dye shirt for the 2023 Threads Digital Ambassadors’ Joyful Dressing Challenge, read his second installment.
 You can also see what his three challengers created.
-Then vote for your favorite.

 Photos: JW Loveday, except where noted.